TITLE 24

 (d) Where the application of a person has been refused or rejected and such applicant feels that the Board has acted without justification, has imposed higher or different standards for that person than for other applicants or licensees, or has in some other manner contributed to or caused the failure of such application, the applicant may appeal to the Superior Court.

-(e) All individuals licensed to practice speech/language pathology, audiology or hearing aid dispensing in this State shall be required to be fingerprinted by the State Bureau of Identification, at the licensee’s expense, for the purposes of performing subsequent criminal background checks.
+(e) All individuals licensed to practice speech/language pathology, audiology, or hearing aid dispensing in this State are required to be fingerprinted by the State Bureau of Identification, at the licensee’s expense, for the purposes of performing subsequent criminal background checks.

 (b), (c) [Repealed.]

-(b) Audiologists licensed prior to July 10, 2009, and who have maintained licensure, shall be exempted from the educational requirement set forth in § 3708(a)(2) of this title.
+(b) Audiologists licensed prior to July 10, 2009, and who have maintained licensure, are exempted from the educational requirement set forth in § 3708(a)(2) of this title.

 (c) An applicant for licensure as a speech/language pathologist who has received a degree from a foreign school, college, or university, shall have received a master’s degree, or its equivalent, or a doctoral degree, or its equivalent, and shall submit an evaluation of professional education and training, prepared by a Board approved credentialing agency, and paid for by the applicant.
 The evaluation must provide evidence and documentation that the applicant’s education is substantially equivalent to the education of a speech/language pathologist who graduated from a program approved for the educational preparation of speech/language pathologists by the appropriate accrediting agency recognized by the Board.
 An applicant for licensure as an audiologist, who has received a degree from a foreign school, college, or university, shall have received a doctoral degree or its equivalent, and shall submit an evaluation of professional education and training, prepared by a Board-approved credentialing agency, and paid for by the applicant.
 The evaluation must provide evidence and documentation that the applicant’s education is substantially equivalent to the education of an audiologist who graduated from a program approved for the educational preparation of audiologists by the appropriate accrediting agency recognized by the Board.